Keeping you safe when you visit us

 We’re following government guidelines to make sure all our premises are up to standard and safe.

-When you visit us, you’ll see a certificate that confirms we’re complying with the government’s guidance on managing the risk of COVID-19.
 Please play your part in keeping everyone safe by sticking to the social distancing guidelines.
-Click here to view our certificate.

 ** Information for patients: Service delivery during COVID-19 pandemic **

 - Staff are carrying out initial screening before patients come to any appointments to ensure they have no Covd-19 symptoms.
 This applies to home visits as well.
 We are also asking all patients to ensure they attend appointments wearing a face covering.